nguterresn/quartz/content/cmake/cmake-presets.md

 - `run`: executes the binary
 - `reset`: deletes the `/build` directory

-Create a file (do not include .py) in the root project directory.
+Create a file (do not include the extension .py) in the root project directory.
 I've named it `example`.

 My `example` file contains: